 Pruning after flowering will keep plants attractive and prevent them from getting too woody and leggy.

 Sage is very drought tolerant and does not like sitting in wet soil.
 The leaves will midlew if they are allowed to sit damp, so water infrequently.

 The essential oils of herbs are strongest when they are grown in a lean soil.
 Go easy on the fertilizer.
 It's better to simply side dress with organic matter, in the spring.

 Sage is very happy growing in containers.
 If you want to try growing sage indoors, you will need to provide strong, direct light.

 Few pests bother sage.
-It is done in more by excess water, not enough light and lack of pruning.
+It is more frequently killed by excess water, not enough light and lack of pruning, than insects or disease.